 Paramahansa Yogananda

 Our desires are born from our essence.
 If we are purifying ourselves daily, our desires become purified.
-This results in less suffering and further cements our habits and path toward enlightenment.
+This results in less suffering and further cements our habits and path toward spiritual transformation and enlightenment.

-By embracing Sadhana, our spiritual practices, we embark on a transformative path, gently unraveling the false and concreted layers of our Being to uncover the essence of our true nature.
+By embracing Sadhana, our spiritual practices, we embark on a transformative path, gently unraveling the false and concrete layers of our Being to uncover the essence of our true nature.

 Through these ancient practices, you will eventually distinguish between the transient cravings of your ego and your soul’s deeper yearnings for a divine and fulfilling transcendence.